lars-hagen/dotfiles/wiki/window-management.md

 3. **Window Organization**
    - Use workspaces 1-6 for main tasks
-   - S1-S3 for secondary monitor tasks
+   - S1-S4 for secondary monitor tasks
+   - L1-L4 for laptop tasks
-   - TEMP1-3 for temporary arrangements
+   - TEMP1-4 for temporary arrangements

 4. **Modal Tips**
    - Most mode actions automatically return you to main mode